Invalid / Non-System Disk error

 - Reset your CMOS to default values.
 Many CMOS setups allow users to reset the values to the default settings (usually F10 key).
 If you've tried the above options without success try resetting the CMOS.

-It is possible that command.com or another bootable file may be missing from the hard drive.
+The command.com or other bootable file may be missing from the hard drive.
 Follow the steps below to possible resolve your issue.

 Windows 95, Windows 98, and Windows ME users